Blogging 101

 </Setup>

-Next, run the build file ( /slimlines/build-html.bat ) to build your blog in HTML.
+Next, run the build file ( /slimlines/build.bat ) to build your blog in HTML.
 Your blog will be built using the a basic configuration.
 Later you can look through the documentation at the available configuration options, but for now let's keep this as simple as possible.
 Your HTML files will be saved into the ouptut folder ( /slimlines/html ).
 If the folder does not already exist, Slimlines will ask your permission to create it.
-When the build is complete, you can double-click the build.html file to load your blog into your default browser to review it.
+When the build is complete, you can double-click the open.html file to load your blog into your default browser to review it.

 Build Your Database

-<Placeholder> <Name> $HOST_NAME$ </Name> <Content> bobbiggs.heliohost.us </Content> </Placeholder>
+<Placeholder> <Find> $HOST_NAME$ </Find> <Replace> bobbiggs.heliohost.us </Replace> </Placeholder>

-<Placeholder> <Name> $SUBFOLDER$ </Name> <Content> blog </Content> </Placeholder>
+<Placeholder> <Find> $SUBFOLDER$ </Find> <Replace> blog </Replace> </Placeholder>

 Now that you've set your placeholders for building a database, you can run the database build file ( /slimlines/build-db.bat ) to build it.
 Slimlines will save your database and its support files into the subfolder you specified ( i.e. /slimlines/blog ).
 If the folder does not already exist, Slimlines will ask your permission to create it.
 Your database is now built and ready to deploy.